JoakimEwenson/xplane_scenerylister/README.md

 ## Requirements
 * Python 3.6 or newer
-* Basic Python knowledge for debugging
+* Basic Python knowledge for debugging and custom edits

 ## Instructions
 1. Place this file in your Custom Scenery-folder in your X-Plane 11 install.